 Anne provides free consultations to prospective clients, and often works on a contingency basis (where clients are not billed by the hour), as she appreciates that many individuals who have lost their jobs or are struggling in the workplace are unable to make hourly payments to a lawyer.

-Since 2011, Anne has also worked as an Adjunct Professor the University of San Francisco School of Law.
-She teaches at the law school’s employment law clinic, where she trains law students and provides hands-on experience representing employees before State and Federal administrative agencies.
-While she was in law school, Anne participated in the very clinic she now teaches.
+From 2011 to 2014, Anne also worked as an Adjunct Professor the University of San Francisco School of Law.
+She taught at the law school’s employment law clinic, where she trained law students and provided hands-on experience representing employees before State and Federal administrative agencies.
+While she was in law school, Anne participated in the very clinic she later taught.
 While a participant in the law school clinic, Anne advocated in Labor Commissioner hearings on behalf of employees who had not been paid their wages and had not received meal and rest breaks required by California law, and represented employees in discrimination cases in Equal Employment Opportunity Commission mediations.

 During law school Anne also clerked at the Law Center for Families, a non-profit providing free legal service to individuals in need of help with divorce and child custody issues.
 She has acted as a mediator at the San Francisco Superior Court Small Claims Division and volunteered at the San Francisco Bar Association's Legal Advice and Referral Clinic.